justin501/justin501.github.io/resume.md

 http://www.example.com

+Phone number: XXX-XXX-XXXX

 http://www.linkedin.com/in/yourname

 # Summary

-Quick Summary (not objective) specifically highlighting why you qualify for the job.
+I qualify for this job because I have the technology hard skills needed, as well as soft skills such as excellent communication and teaming ability.

 # Work Experience (only last 10 years)